Digital Legacy

 Answer simple yes/no questions.
 Download personalized forms.
 Fill them in on your own time.
 No passwords or credentials are ever entered — documents only reference WHERE your credentials are stored, never the credentials themselves.

-Find every subscription and recurring charge — so your family can stop the bleeding.
+Every subscription, recurring charge, email account and online banking access your family will need to manage.
 The average estate loses $1,300–$3,900 to forgotten subscriptions during probate.

 Map where your photos, videos, voice messages, and personal writing are scattered — across cloud services, devices, hard drives, and old phones in drawers.